If I Stop Drinking will My ED Go Away?

 The physical effects of alcohol on the body can damage nerves and blood vessels.
 This works by reducing blood flow to the penis and impairing sexual function.

-Additionally, alcohol can cause hormonal imbalances and decrease testosterone levels, contributing to ED.
+Additionally, alcohol and testosterone are closely associated.
+Drinking can lead to hormonal imbalances and low testosterone levels, contributing to ED.

 Quitting drinking can help reverse some of these effects and improve sexual function.